-I found a couple of opinions that if a person has been dealing with a lot of depression (darkness), throwing up is a release to expel dark residue that is foreign to the body (one person mentioned this residue is “dark entity” poisons).
-Since this is an unproven opinion, we each have to consider what we believe to be true.
+I found a couple of opinions.
+If a person has been dealing with a lot of depression (darkness), “throwing up” is a release to expel dark residue that is foreign to the body (one person mentioned this residue is “dark entity” poisons).
+Since this is an unproven opinion, you will have to decide if this is true.
 Personally, I think it is likely to be true.
 Fyi, my son didn’t throw up again after the third time.

 More signs of mental healing